-Mr Haruna Taratibu confirmed that he paid the Hotel Levy Advertisement to Robert and started paving since September 2011.
+Mr Haruna Taratibu confirmed that he paid the Hotel Levy Robert Advertisement to and started paying since September 2011.
 He used to pay at the Bank, and he went to collect receipts at Robert Advertisement office located at Kazimoto Complex in Dodoma, and he used to meet one Mr Ramadhani Mwambola, and he also met Mr Robert Modu.
-There is strong evidence proved on the balance of defendant that probabilities by the Mr Ramadhani Mwambola was the Representative or was working for Robert Advertisement, and he was doing all the work for Robert Advertisement.
+There is strong evidence proved on the balance of probabilities by the defendant that Mr Ramadhani Mwambola was the Representative or was working for Robert Advertisement, and he was doing all the work for Robert Advertisement.
 The Accounts shown in the deposit slips and the Accounts mentioned in Roberts Advertising Letters (Exh DE3) tallies signifying and confirming that the money from Hotel owners as hotel levies were being deposited in Roberts Advertisement Account.